Felix L. Sparks: Continued military career

 In addition to his career in politics and government, Sparks remained in the military after World War II.
 In 1946, he was appointed as executive officer the Colorado Army National Guard's 157th Regimental Combat Team (RCT) with the rank of lieutenant colonel.
 As reorganized units were assigned to the RCT, Sparks was assigned to command of its 1st Battalion.
 In May 1950, Sparks completed the course at the United States Army Command and General Staff College at Fort Leavenworth, Kansas.

 After completing his tour as commander of 1st Battalion, Sparks served for several years on the staff at the Colorado National Guard's state headquarters.
 In August 1959 he was assigned to command the 169th Field Artillery Group.
 Sparks was a colonel in October 1961 when his command was called to active duty as part of the U.S. response to the Berlin Crisis of 1961.
 Sparks served on active duty at Fort Sill, Oklahoma until August 1962, then returned to his position with the state water conservation board.

 In August 1968, Sparks completed the updated Command and General Staff College course at Fort Leavenworth.
 He was then promoted to brigadier general and assigned as Colorado's assistant adjutant general for army and commander of the Colorado Army National Guard.
 Sparks held this position until retiring upon reaching the mandatory retirement age of 60 in 1977.

 Awards

-Sparks was a recipient of the Silver Star for heroism, as well as two awards of the Purple Heart.
+Sparks was a recipient of two awards of the Silver Star for heroism, as well as two awards of the Purple Heart.
 In addition, Sparks received the Croix de Guerre from the government of France.
-He received his Silver Star for heroism during combat in Italy in February 1944 while he was commander of Company E, 2nd Battalion, 157th Infantry.
-The citation for his Silver Star read:
+He received the Silver Star for heroism during combat in Italy in February 1944 while he was commander of Company E, 2nd Battalion, 157th Infantry.
+The citation for his first Silver Star read: